Few-shot Image Generation via Masked Discrimination: More Details of Implementation

 It is worth noting that the proposed discriminator CDC loss is calculated for both patch-level and image-level discrimination.
 Therefore, only layers used by both patch-level and image-level discrimination are applied to discriminator CDC loss calculation.
 The proposed masked discrimination is applied to image-level discrimination rather than patch-level discrimination.
 Although the full target discriminator only deals with noises sampled from $Z_{sub}$, the adapted GANs still benefit from random masks applied to the target discriminator and achieve greater generation diversity as shown in ablations (Sec \ref{ablations_experiments}) in our paper, since the patch-level discrimination actually serves as a subset of the full target discriminator.
 The image-level discrimination implemented by the full target discriminator using masked discrimination also influences the patch-level discrimination and guides the generator to achieve greater diversity.
-For target domains containing abundant data (e.g., datasets used in quantitative quality evaluation in Sec \ref{results}), patch-level discrimination is no longer needed.

 \textbf{Baselines} We implement TGAN \cite{wang2018transferring} and TGAN+ADA \cite{ada} based on the implementation of StyleGAN2 \cite{Karras_2020_CVPR}.
 For FreezeD \cite{mo2020freeze}, we freeze the first 4 layers of StyleGAN2's discriminator following ablations of fixed layers in their work.
 For MineGAN \cite{wang2020minegan} and CDC \cite{ojha2021few-shot-gan}, results are produced from their official implementations.
-Since EWC \cite{ewc} and DCL \cite{zhao2022closer} have no official implementation, we implement their approaches following formulas and hyperparameters provided in their papers.
-All baselines and our approach are implemented based on the same StyleGAN2 \cite{Karras_2020_CVPR} codebase.
+Since EWC \cite{ewc} and DCL \cite{zhao2022closer} have no official implementation, we implement these approaches following formulas and hyperparameters provided in the papers.
+All the baselines and our approach are implemented based on the same StyleGAN2 \cite{Karras_2020_CVPR} codebase.